bblum9/Omics_Notebook_Rstudio/readme.md

-# Docker container for Rstudio
+# Docker container for Omics Notebook in Rstudio

 ### 1. Clone repo and build docker container
 #### change name for project